The Bessel Line Ensemble: Results about (squared) Bessel Processes

 \section{Results about (squared) Bessel Processes}

-In this section we record some basic facts about squared) Bessel processes from \cite{LawlerBessel} and derive results that serve as inputs for the stochastic monotoncity Lemma~\ref{lem:monotonicity} and uniform bounds in Section~\ref{sec:uniformbounds}.
-We begin with the squared Bessel processes.
+In this section we record some basic properties of the transition probability of (squared) Bessel processes.
+These results serve as inputs for the stochastic monotoncity Proposition~\ref{lem:monotonicity} and uniform lower bounds in Section~\ref{sec:uniformbounds}.